All Episodes

 So the regime is responding.

-It's in the political today.
+It's in the politico today.

 Obama deputy campaign manager Stephanie Cutter suggested that Romney may be a felon.

-Campaign manager Stephanie Cutter suggesting Romney may be a criminal.
+Obama campaign manager Stephanie Cutter suggesting Romney may be a criminal.

 She said this in a conference call with reporters today about a Boston Globe story that showed that Romney stayed at Bain Capitol three years past when he said he'd left.